CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 Once this script exists, it should have created a file called `response.json` in the current directory.
 This file will contain all the names of the files created as part of this batch job.
-Files have a max size so if the number of claim data records causes a file do exceed that size, a new file is created.
+Files have a max size so if the number of claim data records causes a file to exceed that size, a new file is created.

 ###### Download the Claims Data Files
 Once `monitor-job.sh` finishes, we can now download the files from AB2D (again from the same shell)